NatalieKilhamn/3d6constitution/docs/corpus/4_characters.md

 4.7 The three basic character classes are i) _fighters_, who excel at combat; ii) _sages_, who excel in knowledge, and iii) _adventurers_, who are more flexible and might specialise in other fields.

 4.8 A new character must be i) human, ii) from the "civilised world" or Gaul, and iii) relatively short on money.
 Any player who wishes to create a character different from this must have their concept accepted by the referee.
 Any player who wishes to use a non-standard character concept that has already been used once may only do so on a roll of 1 on a d6.

 <details><summary markdown="span">Click for history and notes</summary>

-Points i) and iii) are almost universal, while point ii) is specific to the "fantasy Europe" setting used in Maastricht '18.
-Its intent, when originally laid down by the referee of Maastricht '18, was to clearly delineate a part of the world that considers itself to be "the civilized world", and have all player characters be either from there, or from the pre-approved exception of Gaul.
+Points i) and iii) are almost universal, while point ii) is specific to the "fantasy Europe" setting used in Maastricht '18 and Dungeon Crawl '22.
+Its intent, when originally laid down by the referee of those campaigns, was to clearly delineate a part of the world that considers itself to be "the civilised world", and have all player characters be either from there or from a pre-approved exception (Gaul, which is still culturally close).
 </details><br/>

 4.9 A player who participates in a session is rewarded with an opportunity to slightly improve a character they played in that session.
 This is done by rolling a d20 against any ability; on a roll higher than the ability score, the ability is raised by one point.
 On a lower roll, the player may try again against another ability.
 They only get to try to improve each ability once; if all fail, no such improvement happens that session.